Do you want to protect your WordPress site from brute force attacks?

-DNS Level Website Firewall – These firewall route your website traffic through their cloud proxy servers.
+DNS Level Website Firewall – These firewalls route your website traffic through their cloud proxy servers.
 This allows them to only send genuine traffic to your main web hosting server while giving a boost to your WordPress speed and performance.

 We recommend using Sucuri.
 It is the industry leader in website security and the best WordPress firewall in the market.
 Since it’s a DNS level website firewall, it means all your website traffic goes through their proxy where bad traffic is filtered out.

-Step 2.
-Install WordPress Updates
+2. Install WordPress Updates

 Some common brute force attacks actively target known vulnerabilities in older versions of WordPress, popular WordPress plugins, or themes.

-WordPress core and most popular WordPress plugins are open source and vulnerabilities are often fixed very quickly with an update.
-However if you fail to install updates, then you leave your website vulnerable to those old threats.
+WordPress core and most popular WordPress plugins are open source, and vulnerabilities are often fixed very quickly with an update.
+However, if you fail to install updates, then you leave your website vulnerable to those old threats.

 Simply go to Dashboard » Updates page in WordPress admin area to check for available updates.
 This page will show all updates for your WordPress core, plugins, and themes.

-Step 3.
-Protect WordPress Admin Directory
+3. Protect WordPress Admin Directory

 Most brute force attacks on a WordPress site are trying to get access to the WordPress admin area.
 You can add password protection on your WordPress admin directory on a server level.
 This would block unauthorized access to your WordPress admin area.